More sustainable IT

 The ARCCA supercomputer and datacentre are designed to maximise efficiency and minimise electricity consumption in almost every component.
 The datacentre has also been recognised so far in three environmental award commendations and nominations.

-The datacentre was designed in partnership between ARCCA, Information Services, and the University's Estates division, and procured in partnership with the University's Purchasing division.
+The datacentre was designed in partnership between ARCCA, Information Services, and the University's Estates division, and procured in partnership with the University's Procurement section.

 Highly efficient uninterruptable power supplies

-INSRV is deploying highly efficient uninterruptible power supplies (UPSs) to maximise efficiency in powering the University's central IT servers.
+INSRV has deployed highly efficient uninterruptible power supplies (UPSs) to maximise efficiency in powering the University's central IT servers.

 More sustainable ways of working